 Shutterstock review: today one of the largest content banks in the world with over 241 million files available for purchase.
-Beyond the image bank and news photos, Shutterstock also lists videos and music in its database.
+Beyond the image bank and news photos, Shutterstock also lists brel and music in its database.

 To help you better understand the platform, we have produced on Shutterstock Review to present how the content search engine works as well as the various features present in the offer.
 Part of our article is also dedicated to the platform’s pricing policy, and you will find our review on Shutterstock at the end.

 Shutterstock review is originally an American image bank that saw the light of day in the early 2000s.
 It was not until 2012 to see the giant carry out an IPO to continue to keep its rivals at bay.
 Competitors include iStock, Getty Images, 123RF, and Adobe Stock (formerly Fotolia).
 You can consult the best image banks of the moment here.